Skip to main contentSkip to search

 OCDSB Autism Support Program (ASP)

-ASP involvement must be requested through the school principal and is not automatically triggered by a diagnosis.
+Board-specific support is not automatically triggered by diagnosis.
 Put your request in writing.

 Your rights under Ontario law